 What Sparked our Desire for Adventure

-- Provide as many resources as we can to those seeking an expat life or long term travels
+- Provide as many useful resources as we can to those seeking an expat life and/or long term travels

-- Provide genuine insight into the places we visit and life abroad, and our honest opinions of these
+- Provide genuine insight into the places we visit and live in abroad, including our honest opinions of these

 Since we are practicing slow travel and usually stay in one country for three weeks to a month at the least, we truly get a feel for daily life in the places we visit.
 We have already mingled with many expat communities thus far, and will continue to do so.
-Additionally, we have a set of standards we are looking for in our ideal paradise just like any expat.
-In short, our ideal home should have: lots of natural beauty and a strong community, a significantly lower cost of living than our home country, and affordable healthcare that is also efficient.
-And just in case you’re wondering, we would love to have our own family one day.
+Through these experiences, we can provide our readers with a closer insight into expat and travel destinations around the globe.

 No, we aren’t rich and we aren’t insane